Piece of Cake (novel): Plot summary

-September 1939, World War II is about to begin: The young, brash and inexperienced pilots of Hornet Squadron, a fighter unit of the British Royal Air Force's Fighter Command and equipped with Hawker Hurricane Mk.
-1s, are not inclined to take the impending war very seriously.
+September 1939, World War II is about to begin: The young, brash and inexperienced pilots of Hornet Squadron, a unit of the Royal Air Force's Fighter Command equipped with the Hawker Hurricane Mk.
+I, are not inclined to take the impending war very seriously.
 Squadron Leader Ramsey, who has been drilling his men hard, is eager to get into action.
 Returning from a practise flight, he inadvertently taxis his Hurricane into a slit-trench, upending the aircraft and, too impatient to wait for a ladder, falls from the cockpit and fatally breaks his neck.

 His temporary replacement is New Zealander 'Fanny' Barton whose authority is rejected by most of the pilots.
 Ordered to intercept an incoming group of aircraft, Barton attacks what he believes is a German bomber and shoots it down, only to later realise it was a British Blenheim.
 He is sent away to face a court of enquiry whilst Squadron Leader Rex, an upper-crust and calmly confident pilot, arrives to take command.

 The squadron is despatched to a new airfield in France to await the expected German attack.
 Billeted in a luxury chateau, the pilots enjoy a comfortable lifestyle.
 In return, Rex expects strict discipline amongst his pilots and adherence to the textbook tactics of the RAF including close-formation flying and the cumbersome 'fighting area' attacks.
 The Phoney-War begins as winter sets in.
 Pilot Officer 'Moggy' Cattermole bullies several of the other pilots, in particularly young Dickie Starr and mentally fragile 'Sticky' Stickwell.
 Cattermole flies his Hurricane under a low bridge, goading Starr and 'Pip' Patterson to do the same.
 Starr attempts the stunt and is killed.
 Cattermole shows no remorse.

 A new replacement arrives, an American named Christopher Hart the Third, soon nicknamed 'CH3'.
 A veteran of the Spanish Civil War, he is unimpressed with the rigid, by-the-book tactics of the RAF and this leads to disagreements and hostility with some of the other pilots.
 Barton also returns to the squadron.
-Hornet achieves its first aerial victory when they destroy a German Dornier 17 bomber.
+Hornet achieves its first aerial victory when they destroy a German Dornier Do 17 bomber.
 CH3 is unimpressed that it takes six pilots to down a single, already crippled bomber, partly due to the poor gunnery skills of many of the pilots.
 Journalist Jackie Bellamy is keen to portray the war as a glorious adventure against an evil foe and cannot understand CH3's cynicism.
 Two of the pilots, 'Flash' Gordon and 'Fitz' Fitzgerald, begin respective romances with two local schoolteachers, French woman Nicole and expat Englishwoman Mary.
 Both couples eventually marry, although Fitzgerald experiences problems with sexual impotency.